binay302/FarewellBSH/index.md

 ### Vinay

 ### Ralf :
-Many thankks for the amazing hospitality in Germany.Thanks for those memories.
+Many thanks for the amazing hospitality in Germany.Thanks for those memories.

 ### Stefan
+Thanks for providing support right from the first day till today .
+You have always listened and supported in all ways.You were the go to person for me whenever i faced a roadblock.
+Always approachable and open minded , humourful .
+Thanks for your your understanding and patience whenver i missed deadlines.

 ### Monika